daanvancamp/gomoku-AI/README.md

 https://github.com/Mig26/gomoku-thesis-proj

 I added support for physical boards via webcam, but it can still be used perfectly fine without a webcam.
 That's because of a built-in condition.
 If the program doesn't detect a difference between the two json files, then it will just take the mouse position.
 I also optimized a few things.
 The code for the webcam can be found here.
 You need to run both programs simultaneously, otherwise, it won't work as expected.
 The information is transfered via a json file.
 A file is used to save system resources; a thread is more hardware intensive.  https://github.com/daanvancamp/vijf_op_een_rij_beeldherkenning

-I want to start with the following: "please don't hesitate to report any bugs".
-There are probably many of those.
+I also want to mention the following: "please don't hesitate to report any bugs".
+There are probably many undiscovered bugs.
+Please check if your bug if listed below before reporting it, because then it's a known issue/bug.
+Feature suggestions are also more than welcome.

 A few of the optimizations I have done and some added features: